kissgyorgy/my-stars/README.md

 - [apollographql/subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) - :arrows_clockwise: A WebSocket client + server for GraphQL subscriptions
 - [graphql/graphql-playground](https://github.com/graphql/graphql-playground) - 🎮  GraphQL IDE for better development workflows (GraphQL Subscriptions, interactive docs & collaboration)
 - [apollographql/apollo-server](https://github.com/apollographql/apollo-server) - 🌍  Spec-compliant and production ready JavaScript GraphQL server that lets you develop in a schema-first way.
 Built for Express, Connect, Hapi, Koa, and more.
-- [vercel/swr](https://github.com/vercel/swr) - React Hooks for data fetching
+- [vercel/swr](https://github.com/vercel/swr) - React Hooks for Data Fetching
 - [cloudhut/kowl](https://github.com/cloudhut/kowl) - Kowl is a Web UI for Apache Kafka that allows exploring messages, consumers, configurations and more with a focus on a good UI & UX.
 - [hedgedoc/hedgedoc](https://github.com/hedgedoc/hedgedoc) - HedgeDoc - The best platform to write and share markdown.
 - [adobe/react-spectrum](https://github.com/adobe/react-spectrum) - A collection of libraries and tools that help you build adaptive, accessible, and robust user experiences.